mkhlb/6408B/README.md

 Point driving is simple to do, but hard to make stable.
 In theory its just combining two of the previous functions talked about and running them iteratively.
 By driving straight to a point, and constantly turning to face it as accurately as possible, you can achieve motion to that point.

-However, iteratively turning to a point becomes increasingly unstable as the distance error decreases.
-With a small overshoot the angular error can completely reverse, and the robot can get stuck doing loops around a target point.
+However, iteratively turning to a point becomes increasingly unstable as the translational error $e$ decreases.
+With a small overshoot the angular error ${\omega}_e$ can completely reverse, and the robot can get stuck doing loops around a target point.

 So the trick is to split the motion up into phases, and simply turn off the angular component of movement at a certain distance.
 It works as follows:

-PHASE 0, error > 12: iteratively update straight drive target and point turn target using math described above.
+PHASE 0, error > 12: iteratively update straight drive target and point turn target using math described above. <br>
-PHASE 1, error > 9: iteratively update straight drive target.
+PHASE 1, error > 9: iteratively update straight drive target. <br>
 PHASE 2: stop updating all targets, let PIDs run their course.

 Note: all drive PIDs run on encoders, and the distance target is converted into an encoder target.
 Because of this the user just has to tune one PID for all driving, odom based or encoder based.